Anirban166/RSA-Cryptosystem/README.md

 Viability:
 -------

-The RSA cryptosystem is based on the theorem which implies that the inverse of the function a->aemodn (where e is the public encryption exponent) is the function b->bdmodn, (where d is the private decryption exponent) which gives the difficulty of computing ϕ(n) without knowing the factorization of n, thus the difficulty of computing d arises too.
+The RSA cryptosystem is based on the theorem which implies that the inverse of the function a->a<sup>e</sup>modn (where e is the public encryption exponent) is the function b->b<sup>d</sup>modn, (where d is the private decryption exponent) which gives the difficulty of computing ϕ(n) without knowing the factorization of n, thus the difficulty of computing d arises too.
 This can only be solved by factorizing n (since every number is essentially a product of primes) and only the owner of the private key knows the factorization (primes p,q whose product yields n).
 This ‘factoring problem’ is the security point, with more chances of the encryption to be secure for large values of n, or for large primes considered.
 Only n being publicly disclosed, along with the given difficulty to factor large numbers (it is computationally infeasible to factor a large value of n to get d) gives the guarantee that no one else knows the factorization and the encrypted message, thus making it viable.

 Practical Implementation:
 -------

-The written code works well for small primes but considering a deeper level of security, preferable prime length for the 2 primes considered (p,q) ranges to around primes of 2048 bits (211) which result in values (n) greater than 4096 bits upon their multiplication (p*q).
+The written code works well for small primes but considering a deeper level of security, preferable prime length for the 2 primes considered (p,q) ranges to around primes of 2048 bits which result in values (n) greater than 4096 bits upon their multiplication (p*q).
 This ensures a tight encryption which is impossible to decrypt with massive computing resources even with a large span of time allotted.

 Hence RSA is quite feasible, apart from its downsides like being much slower than symmetric cryptosystems.